Sharp gradient stability for a class of Hardy-Sobolev-Maz'ya inequalities: Introduction

-defined on the weighted space $L^2(\mathbb{R}^n;|y|^{-1}v^{p_1^*-2})$.
 We show in Proposition \ref{prop:ds} that $\mathcal{L}_v$ has a discrete spectrum.
 Moreover, the eigenspaces corresponding to the first and second eigenvalues coincide with the tangent space $T_v\mathcal{M}$.
-We have the following theorem. \begin{theorem} Let $\alpha_i$ and $E_i$ be the $i$-th eigenvalue and eigenspace of the operator $\mathcal{L}_v$ defined by \eqref{eq:lv}.
+We prove the following non-degeneracy result and spectral property for the linearized operator $\mathcal{L}_v$. \begin{theorem} Let $\alpha_i$ and $E_i$ be the $i$-th eigenvalue and eigenspace of the operator $\mathcal{L}_v$ defined by \eqref{eq:lv} in the weighted space $L^2(\mathbb{R}^n;|y|^{-1}v^{p_1^*-2})$.
 Then we have

 \end{theorem}